Field Mag may receive a minor kickback from purchases made via affiliate links.

 Where to buy film cameras

 You can’t just waltz into Best Buy and snag a Contax.
+Though Amazon is increasingly getting into the camera reselling game.
 These days, it seems the best place to buy a film camera is either patiently bidding on eBay auctions or keeping an eye on obscure film enthusiast groups on Facebook or other online forums.
-Goodwill used to be a reliable source, but now that popularity has surged in recent years, those wells are running dry, and fast.
+Goodwill used to be a reliable source for scoring old, discarded Yashicas, Polaroid instant cameras, and Canon SLRs, but now that film popularity has surged in recent years, those wells are running dry, and fast.

 That said, whenever you’re on a road trip, it’s always a good idea to check local small town thrift stores.
 And of course, we always suggest speaking with the knowledgeable folks at your hometown camera shop, too.
 These mom & pop shops and film processing labs are also drying up (or rather, shutting down) fast, so do your part to support and shop local when and where possible.
-Online resources like KEH Camera, B&H, and even Moment have growing film camera selections, too.
+Online resources like Lomography (avoid the cheap disposable cameras pls), KEH Camera, and even Moment have growing film camera selections, too.
+Not to mention solid prices on a range of film stocks beyond just Kodak Portra.

 10 Best Film Cameras for Beginner, Intermediate, and Professional Photographers (Plus a Bonus)